Back to Blog

 VisualizationService maps, dashboards, SLO chartsRoot cause reports with evidence

 Continuous monitoringYes (always collecting)Dashboard: yes.
-SuperTerminal: on-demand.
+BitSentry Desktop: on-demand.

-PricingFree (open source) / Cloud pricing for hosted$7,200/year (Pro)
+PricingFree (open source) / Cloud pricing for hostedBitSentry Desktop free beta; Dashboard $7,200/year

 The infrastructure question